superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ### 5.3.
 Visualize retrieval

 To visualize our retrieval, we implement a dedicated class that uses the UMAP dimensionality reduction algorithm.
-We have picked UMAP as it preserves the geometric properties between points (e.g., the distance) in higher dimensions when they are projected onto lower dimensions better than its peers (e.g., PCA, t-SNE).
+We chose UMAP because it does a better job than its peers (e.g., PCA, t-SNE) of preserving the geometric properties between points (e.g., distance) in higher dimensions when they are projected onto lower dimensions.

 The `RetrievalVisualizer` computes the projected embeddings for the entire vector space once.
 Afterwards, it uses the `render()` method to project only the given query and retrieved posts, and plot them to a 2D graph.